-At the School of Information Technogy in Paterson, NJ, Chemistry Teacher Sweet, and Art Teacher Simon, have collaborated on joint STEAM project that used art and research to create a large collaborative bulletin board.
+At the School of Information Technogy in Paterson, NJ, Chemistry Teacher Sweet, and Art Teacher Simon, have collaborated on joint STEAM project that used art

 In this project, Ms. Sweet's chemistry students each first researched one element from the Perioidic Table of Elements.
 STEAM Art Professor in Residence, Triada Samaras interviewed them to understand how the project was created.